tonytins/cdn/README.md

 # Tonytins.xyz CDN

-This CDN handles larger loads required by my website, such as galleries.
+This CDN is meant to keep the main website fairly small while offloading JSON requests, such as galleries.

+## Copyrights

+* Zack Casey, Anthony Foxclaw, Super Anthony, Aidan Cheddar, Tom © Tonytins
+* Works of my characters are © their respective artists.
+* City of Heroes © NCSoft and Paragon Studios